Anna Ploszajski

 Anna Ploszajski (born 1991) is a materials scientist, engineer, and writer.
-Her book, Handmade: A Scientist's Search for Meaning Through Making, was published by Bloomsbury Publishing on 18 May 2021.
+Her book, Handmade: A Scientist's Search for Meaning Through Making, was published by Bloomsbury Publishing in 2021.

-Education
+Education and career

 Ploszajski attended Dame Alice Harpur School (now part of Bedford Girls' School) choosing to study A-Level mathematics, further mathematics, physics and music.
 She went on to study at Mansfield College, Oxford.

-Awards
+Ploszajski was a post-doc Research Fellow at the Institute of Making, University College London, specialising in the research of 4D printing and metamaterials.
+In addition, she presents on stage, radio and TV and writes about science.
+Her debut book, Handmade: A Scientist's Search for Meaning Through Making, was published by Bloomsbury Sigma, the popular science imprint of Bloomsbury Publishing, in 2021.

-In 2017 she was named Young Engineer of the Year by the Royal Academy of Engineering, and in 2018 won the Silver Medal from the Institute of Materials, Minerals and Mining.
+In 2017, she was named Young Engineer of the Year by the Royal Academy of Engineering, and in 2018 won the Silver Medal from the Institute of Materials, Minerals and Mining.

+Personal life

+The BBC talk show The Naked Scientists interviewed Ploszajski in 2021 on her experience as a cold water swimmer.